Liusef/TelegramStickerManager/README.md

 Future versions of the app could be able to interface with different sticker bots instead of only with `@Stickers`, the official Telegram sticker bot, as well as other features.

 For feature suggestions, please make an issue thread on github.

+## Runtime Dependencies

+To run this application as an end user, you must have at least the [.NET 6 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) and the [Windows App Runtime](https://aka.ms/windowsappsdk/1.0-stable/msix-installer) installed on your machine.

 ## Setting up the project
 To download the code and run on your local machine do the following: